ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Related Work

 \subsection{Sequential Reading Models for Multi-hop MRC}

-The sequence models are first used for single passage MRC tasks, and most of them are based on Recurrent Neural Networks (RNNs) or their variants.
-As the attention mechanism is introduced into NLP tasks, their performance has been significantly improved \cite{DBLP:conf/iclr/SeoKFH17, DBLP:conf/acl/CuiCWWLH17}.
-In the initial benchmarks of the \qangaroo \cite{qan}, a dataset for multi-hop MRC dataset, the milestone model \BiDAF \cite{DBLP:conf/iclr/SeoKFH17} was applied to evaluate its performance in a multi-hop MRC task.
-It represented the context at different levels and utilized a bi-directional attention flow mechanism to get query-aware context representation, then it was used for predictions.
+Sequential reading models were first used for single-passage MRC tasks, and most of them are based on recurrent neural networks (RNNs) or their variants.
+When the attention mechanism was introduced into NLP tasks, their performance significantly improved \cite{DBLP:conf/iclr/SeoKFH17, DBLP:conf/acl/CuiCWWLH17,journal1, li2023modeling}.
+In the initial benchmarks of the \qangaroo \cite{qan}, a dataset for multi-hop MRC, the milestone model \emph{Bi-Directional Attention Flow} (\BiDAF) \cite{DBLP:conf/iclr/SeoKFH17} was first applied to evaluate its performance in the multi-hop MRC task.
+It represented the context at different levels and used a bi-directional attention flow mechanism to obtain query-aware context representation and was then used for predictions.

-Some research argues that the independent attention mechanism (BERT-style models) applied on sequential contexts even can outperform the former RNN-based approaches in various NLP downstream tasks including MRC \cite{bert, DBLP:conf/nips/VaswaniSPUJGKP17, DBLP:journals/corr/abs-1907-11692, DBLP:journals/corr/abs-2004-05150}.
-When the sequential approaches were applied to the multi-hop MRC tasks, however, they suffered from the challenge that the super-long contexts --- to adapt the design of the sequential requirement, multiple passages are concatenated into one passage --- resulted in the dramatically increased calculation and time consumption.
-The long-sequence architecture, Longformer \cite{DBLP:journals/corr/abs-2004-05150}, overcame the self-attention restriction and allowed the length of sequences to be up from 512 to 4,096, then, it concatenated all the passages into a long sequential context for reading.
-The \Longformer modified the Question Answering (QA) methodology proposed in the \BERT \cite{bert}: the long sequential context was consist of a question, candidates, and passages, which was separated by special tags that were applied to the linear layers to output the predictions.
+Some studies \cite{bert, DBLP:conf/nips/VaswaniSPUJGKP17, DBLP:journals/corr/abs-1907-11692, DBLP:journals/corr/abs-2004-05150} argued that independent attention mechanisms, \ie \emph{Bidirectional Encoder Representations from Transformers} (\BERT) \cite{bert}-style models, applied on sequential contexts can outperform former RNN-based approaches in various NLP downstream tasks including MRC.
+When the sequential approaches were applied to multi-hop MRC tasks, however, they suffered from the challenge that the super-long contexts --- to adapt the design of the sequential requirement, multiple passages are concatenated into one passage --- resulted in dramatically increased calculation and time consumption.
+A long-sequence architecture, \Longformer \cite{DBLP:journals/corr/abs-2004-05150}, overcomes the self-attention restriction and allows the length of sequences to be increased from 512 to 4,096 and then concatenates all the passages into a long sequential context for reading.
+The \Longformer modified the question answering (QA) methodology proposed in \BERT \cite{bert}: the long sequential context consisted of a question, candidates, and passages, which were separated by special tags that were applied to the linear layers to output the predictions, while still having enough memory for first 4,096 length sequence.

-However, with the expansion of the problem scale and the reasoning complexity, the token-limited problem may appear again eventually.
-Thus, the approaches based on the GNNs were proposed to alleviate the scalability in multi-hop MRC.